 “I never feel like I’m alone,” Brandon said.
 “This carries over into sessions with clients.
 I feel like I’m part of a supportive family, and my clients feel that way, too.
 Working in this type of atmosphere at NFSB helps me earn the trust and confidence of clients so they feel heard, understood, and valued.
 That makes every session more meaningful for the client and for me.”

 If you or someone you know might be struggling with a mental health disorder, there should be no shame or guilt in asking for help.
-Call The Center at NFSB at 973-667-1884 and schedule an appointment.
+Contact NFSB at 973-667-1884 and schedule an appointment.